-Concluding our ConservativeHome series on the key contests in each region and nation.
+Concluding our ConservativeHome series on the key contests in each region or nation.

-Continuing our ConservativeHome series, which will run each Monday during the election campaign, on the key contests in each region.
+Continuing our ConservativeHome series on the key contests in each region or nation.

 Whilst policy-wonks like to describe the differences in public spending on the old and young as an “injustice”, that’s not how thrifty pensioners see it.

 WATCH: Ici Londres – In the Brexit talks, we need politicians who stand up for Britain, not for Brussels, argues Daniel Hannan

 It was extraordinary to see British Europhiles taking Juncker’s side against May.

 If the SNP do drop below 40 per cent of the vote, as a new poll suggests, the Prime Minister will be quite able to go on saying “not yet”.

 Lord Ashcroft: “Sturgeon still keeps banging on about independence”.
 My general election focus groups from Scotland.

 For most of those considering a change of parties, this left one viable option: “I hate to say it, but the Tories.”